Opentrons/Protocols/protocols/11beaa/README.md

 1. cDNA from the first user-specified column is transferred to  Supermix in column 1, slot 1.
 2. The resulting Mastermix is then distributed to rows (A, C, E, G, I, K, M, O) four columns at a time.
 This step is repeated until all aforementioned rows are populated across the entire 24 column tray.
 3. cDNA is then transferred from the other user-specified column and is transferred to the Supermix in column 2, slot 2.
 4. Step (2) is repeated but with rows (B, D, F, H, J, L, N, P).
-384 well plate is completely populated with mastermix after this step.
+384 well plate is completely populated with mastermix after this step if running full primer pairs.
-5. PrimerPairs from each column in slot 3 are distributed to two columns in on the 384 well PCR plate in slot 2 by row (A, C, E, G, I, K, M, O), and then (B, D, F, H, J, L, N, P).
+5. PrimerPairs from each column in slot 3 are distributed to two columns on the 384 well PCR plate in slot 2 by row (A, C, E, G, I, K, M, O), and then (B, D, F, H, J, L, N, P).
 This allows for each reaction to be run in duplicates on the PCR plate.

 ### Process